Rep. Don Young, longtime Alaska congressman, dies at 88

 “I said, ‘I’m going up (to) drive dogs, catch fur and I want to mine gold.’
 And I did that,” he said.
 In Alaska, he met his first wife, Lu, who convinced him to enter politics, which he said was unfortunate in one sense — it sent him to Washington, D.C., “a place that’s hotter than hell in the summer.
 And there’s lots of snakes here, two-legged snakes.”

 In Alaska, Young settled in Fort Yukon, a small community accessible primarily by air at the confluence of the Yukon and Porcupine rivers in the state’s rugged, harsh interior.
 He held jobs in areas like construction, trapping and commercial fishing.
-He was a tug and barge operator who delivered supplies to villages along the Yukon River, and taught fifth grade at a Bureau of Indian Affairs school, according to his biography.
+He was a tug and barge operator who delivered supplies to villages along the Yukon River, and he taught fifth grade at a Bureau of Indian Affairs school, according to his biography.
 With Lu, he had two daughters, Joni and Dawn.

 He was elected mayor of Fort Yukon in 1964 and elected to the state House two years later.
 He served two terms before winning election to the state Senate, where, he said, he was miserable.
 Lu said he needed to get out of the job, which he resisted, saying he doesn’t quit.
 He recalled that she encouraged him instead to run for U.S. House, saying he’d never win.